zhaoyl66/CS336_answers/README.md

 - inherits from nn.Module
 - embedding lookup, embedding matrix shape (vocab_size, d_model) using torch.LongTensor
 - embedding weights: truncated at [−3, 3]
-- implement the test adapter at [adapters.test_embedding], and then test using:
+- implement the test adapter at [adapters.run_embedding], and then test using:
 ```bash
 uv run pytest -k test_embedding
 ```